ilit/ilit-cir-sim/README.md

 I'm writing simplest circuit simulator for educational purposes by "Circuit Simulation - Farid N. Najm - 2010" book using Java.
 Project is in active progress.

-For now there is:
+For now program:
-* code to compose MNA system from some basic elements.
+* Composes MNA equations system from some basic elements.
-* and code displaying sample circuit.
+* Solves the system with iterative method.
+* Displays sample random generated circuit absolutely not related to simulation.

 Project can be used:
 * As an example of JUNG framework usage